After Virtue by Alasdair MacIntyre: A Detailed Guide

 Problem 2: Nietzschean Overcoming Fails

-Consequently, Nietzsche's radical proposal to reject the inherited moral tradition and construct a new morality based on the will to power gained a certain plausibility.
-However, MacIntyre contends that Nietzsche's stance is ultimately unconvincing, and the crucial moral opposition lies between liberal individualism and the Aristotelian tradition of the virtues.
+Consequently, Nietzsche’s radical proposal to reject the inherited moral tradition and construct a new morality based on the will to power gained a certain plausibility.
+However, MacIntyre contends that Nietzsche’s approach is not the best way forward.
+On his view, the main disagreement worth focusing on is between liberal individualism and an Aristotelian virtue tradition.

 Solution: The Virtues